UniYelp/Plateful/notes/Architecture/Stack/Tanstack/Tanstack Router.md

   - react
   - web
 ---
 A fully type-safe router for [[React]] that emphasizes performance, nested routing, and data loading.
 It integrates tightly with React’s ecosystem and provides a developer-friendly API with strong [[TypeScript]] support.
 Developers choose TanStack Router for fine-grained control over navigation, first-class TypeScript safety, and reliable handling of complex route hierarchies.
+Integrates well with the rest of the [[TanStack]] exosystem.